finanalyst/GTK-Simple/README.md

 GTK::Simple is a set of simple [GTK 3](http://www.gtk.org/) bindings using NativeCall.
 Only a few GTK widgets are currently implemented.
-However, these are enough to create a reasonable interactive GUI for an idiomatic Perl 6 program.
+However, these are enough to create a reasonable interactive GUI for an idiomatic Raku program.
 Widgets are gradually being added.
 These include the following:

 Widget            | Description